chipsi44/Zeply_CodeChallenge/README.md

 It's worth mentioning that since we don't use relations inside the database, a lightweight SQLite database file would have been sufficient.
 However, I wanted to demonstrate my ability to create a database on a hosted service, as well as showcase my experience using more advanced databases.

 As a side note, I used pgAdmin to manage the PostgreSQL database.
 PgAdmin is a popular open-source administration and management tool for PostgreSQL, which provides a user-friendly interface for performing common database tasks.

+# The main.py / unnittest

+In the main.py file, I have written some easy unit tests to cover critical functionality.
+As this project has a tight deadline of three days, it may not be possible to test every aspect thoroughly.
+However, I have made sure to include tests that cover the most important functionalities.

+It is important to note that testing is a specialized field that requires expertise, and additional tests can always be added to cover areas such as error handling and memory limitations.
+But for the purpose of this project, I have focused on writing tests that cover the essential functionalities.

+To run the unit tests, simply execute the main.py file.
+The tests will be executed automatically, and the output will be displayed on the console.
+If any test fails, an error message will be displayed indicating which test has failed and what the expected output was.

+# Last note :
+Please note that this project was created as part of a company challenge, and the comments present in the code were added for the benefit of the recruiter.

+To gain a better understanding of the functionalities implemented in this project, it is recommended that you review the source code.
+If you have any questions or concerns, please feel free to reach out to me for clarification.